 Due to the nature of the exploration, the itinerary is a guideline and may change in order to maximize wildlife and natural encounters.
 Variations in itinerary and the order of days may occur.

-All onboard meals; non-alcoholic beverages; exclusive transfers and baggage handling between airport/vessel on embark/disembark day; premium spirits, wine, beer; port fees and taxes; from-the-boat adventure activities; boot rental; a complimentary massage; and an introductory annual membership to Alaska Geographic; entry fees to national parks/preserves; wellness program: hot tub, sauna, fitness equipment, and yoga mats.
+All onboard meals; non-alcoholic beverages; exclusive transfers and baggage handling between airport/vessel on embark/disembark day; premium spirits, wine, beer; port fees and taxes (2016 only); from-the-boat adventure activities; boot rental; a complimentary massage; and an introductory annual membership to Alaska Geographic; entry fees to national parks/preserves; wellness program: hot tub, sauna, fitness equipment, and yoga mats.
 Subject to change without notice.